How to Intelligently Criticize Religion: Atheist claims that are no better than Theist claims.

 “Religion stifles knowledge; after all, the church taught that the earth was flat.”

-Religion can stifle knowledge, for sure, and there are loads of examples of that.
+Religion can stifle knowledge, certainly, and there are loads of examples of that.
 But not this one, because they didn’t.
 The earth as a sphere was postulated by Greek philosophers as early as the 6th C. BCE, and proven in the 3rd C. BCE by Eratosthenes, among others.
 There is nothing in the Roman inheritance of Greek ideas to suggest they doubted this, and in fact, the idea of a spherical earth spread throughout most known civilizations by the 1st C BCE or so.
-It remained the central theory, despite a few early Christian theologians who took the Hebrew scriptures as reason to doubt it.
-Of these, the most famous would likely be Athanasius, who was otherwise a brilliant thinker, but whose insistence on a flat earth remained eccentric, and was never widely accepted.
+It remained the central theory, despite a few early Christian theologians who took the Hebrew scriptures as a reason to doubt it.
+Of these, the most famous would likely be Athanasius, who was otherwise a brilliant thinker, but whose insistence on a flat earth remained eccentric even in his day and was never widely accepted.
 In the Middle Ages, the Church’s position remained that the earth was spherical, as evidenced by the works of the Venerable Bede, Thomas Aquinas, and Hildegarde of Bingen to name only a few.
 The whole thesis of Dante Alighieri’s Divine Comedy revolves around (no pun intended) a spherical earth, and Dante was nothing if not orthodox relative to Church doctrine.
 Incidentally, the Islamic world likewise inherited the spherical earth from the same classical sources.

 The idea that former ages, most notably the medieval period, believed in a flat earth is the mythical product of 19th century historiographical tradition.
 Much like the lurid accounts of the Inquisition exaggerated that phenomena all out of historical proportion (more on that below), the same tradition supposed that medievals thought the earth was flat.
 Overall, they went to great lengths to exaggerate the ‘backwardness’ of the ‘dark ages.’
 In part, this is owed to the Enlightenment and the shift towards scientific thought in opposition to religion, in part this is due to the Protestant ‘propaganda’ campaign against the Catholic Church.
 In other words, such a myth arose out of much the same sentiment that encourages its propagation today – the admirable desire to reject a dark and superstitious past in favor of a new age of reason.
 However, it’s still wrong.